recvfrom/clamav-faq/faq/faq-upgrade.md

 Please contact your vendor for further information.
 Please refer to [gcc's bugzilla] for further information.
 More information about this bug is also available in [our bugzilla].

-Our configure scripts will detect if your compiler is affected by this bug and refuse to generate a non working binary with the following error message: _your compiler has gcc PR26763-2 bug, use a different compiler_ .
+Our configure scripts will detect if your compiler is affected by this bug and refuse to generate a non working binary with the following error message: "your compiler has gcc PR26763-2 bug, use a different compiler" .

 [eol-clamav]: http://www.clamav.net/documents/end-of-life-policy-eol